 “Your light must shine before people, so that they will see the good things you do and praise your Father in heaven.”
 (Matt.5:16)

 Please click on the link below to hear our children singing beautifully:

 To provide a broad and balanced curriculum catering for each child’s spiritual, intellectual, physical and moral development.

-To value all children as unique and seek to foster in them attitudes of love and tolerance, forgiveness and respect.
+To value all children and help them develop attitudes of love and tolerance, forgiveness and respect.

 To offer equality of opportunity to all.
-To positively endeavour to work closely with parents, our parish and local community.
-To seek to develop and foster solid relationships amongst all involved in the life of the school.
+To work closely with parents, our parish and local community.

 To make prayer, worship and liturgy real educational experiences, and to contribute successfully to the development of the faith of each individual in the school community.